angidelic/angidelic.github.io/README.md

 # About
 **About Me**
-My name is Angie Oehler and I am a Data Scientist and Senior Data Project Analyust with over 10 years’ experience collecting, analyzing, and presenting data.
-I am proficient in creating business intelligence reports for departments and senior management.
-I have also served as liaison between project managers and developers to create project documentation and workflows.
+I am a data-focused project leader with over 10 years of experience delivering analytics, reporting, and data-driven solutions across complex business environments.
+My background spans data analysis, business intelligence, and Agile delivery, allowing me to bridge the gap between technical teams and business stakeholders.
+>>
+I specialize in building dashboards, validating data, and translating complex information into clear, actionable insights that support decision-making.
+I have led cross-functional initiatives, developed reporting frameworks, and worked closely with stakeholders to improve processes, reporting accuracy, and operational efficiency.

 >**Education**
 >>I have master’s degrees in: